JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 The tangent derivation I used was ["Surface Gradient–Based Bump Mapping Framework"](https://jcgt.org/published/0009/03/04) from Morten S. Mikkelsen (author of the [mikktspace](http://www.metalliandy.com/mikktspace/tangent_space_normal_maps.html) standard).
 It's a really cool paper that provides a framework for using normal maps in many more scenarios than just screen-space based tangents.
 Definitely give it a further read.

-I used the code from this <https://www.jeremyong.com/graphics/2023/12/16/surface-gradient-bump-mapping> blog post, which also does a great job motivating and explaining the paper.
+I used the code from this [blog post](https://www.jeremyong.com/graphics/2023/12/16/surface-gradient-bump-mapping) by Jeremy Ong, which also does a great job motivating and explaining the paper.

-The only issue I ran into is that the tangent.w always came out with the wrong sign compared to the existing mikktspace-tangents I had as a reference.
+The only issue I ran into is that the `tangent.w` always came out with the wrong sign compared to the existing mikktspace-tangents I had as a reference.
 I double checked my math and coordinate space handiness a couple of times, but could never figure out what was wrong.
 I ended up just inverting the sign after calculating the tangent.
 If anyone knows what I did wrong, please open an [issue](https://github.com/bevyengine/bevy/issues)!

 ```rust
 // https://www.jeremyong.com/graphics/2023/12/16/surface-gradient-bump-mapping/#surface-gradient-from-a-tangent-space-normal-vector-without-an-explicit-tangent-basis